Yunimall/yunimall-frontend/README.md

+markdown
 # yunimall-frontend

-This repository is for the frontend code of yunimall.
+Welcome to the **yunimall-frontend** repository!
+This is where all the frontend magic for yunimall happens.

-# Setup
+## Setup

+To get started, follow these steps:

+- **Update NestJS CLI**:
-• Firstly, update your nest-cli: npm i -g @nestjs/cli
+  npm i -g @nestjs/cli

+- **Create a Vite Project**:
-• Create vite project - npm create vite@latest desired_name (follow instructions, selecting React and TS respectively).
+  npm create vite@latest yunimall-frontend

+Follow the prompts, choosing **React** and **TypeScript**.

+- **Navigate to the Project Directory**:
+  cd yunimall-frontend

+- **Install Dependencies**:
-• cd into desired_name and npm install
+  npm install

+## Features

-# yunimall-frontend is set up with the following features:
+**yunimall-frontend** is equipped with the following features:

+- **Tailwind CSS Setup**:
-• Tailwind CSS setup -  npm install -D tailwindcss postcss autoprefixer & npx tailwindcss init -p
+  npm install -D tailwindcss postcss autoprefixer npx tailwindcss init -p
-• Components library - to be decided
+ This setup provides a utility-first CSS framework for rapid UI development.

+- **Components Library**:
+To be decided.
+We'll integrate a robust library to ensure reusability and consistency across the application.

+- **PWA (Progressive Web App) Enabled**:
-• PWA enabled - npm i vite-plugin-pwa -D
+  npm i vite-plugin-pwa -D
+  This makes yunimall accessible offline and provides a native app-like experience.

+- **Routing**:
-• Routing (using react-router-dom) -  npm install react-router-dom
+Using **react-router-dom** for navigation within the app. npm install react-router-dom

+- **Internationalization (i18n)**:
-• i18n -   npm install react-i18next i18next & npm install i18next-http-backend i18next-browser-languagedetector
+With **react-i18next** for handling multiple languages. npm install react-i18next i18next npm install i18next-http-backend i18next-browser-languagedetector

+## Contributing

+We welcome contributions!
+If you're interested in helping out:

+- Fork the repository.
+- Create your feature branch (`git checkout -b feature/AmazingFeature`).
+- Commit your changes (`git commit -m 'Add some AmazingFeature'`).
+- Push to the branch (`git push origin feature/AmazingFeature`).
+- Open a pull request.

+---

+Thank you for checking out yunimall-frontend.
+Let's build something great together!